olvlvl/com.olvlvl.www/_articles/20170206-message-bus.md

 possible: the message handler provider and the message pusher are defined with simple callables that you can implement with your favorite resolver and your favorite message queue.

-Three interfaces and a class make most of it: `MessageBus` defines a unique `dispatch()` method;
+Few components make most of it: The `MessageBus` interface defines a unique `dispatch()` method;
-`Message` should be implemented by messages to handle, while `MessageToPush` by message to push in a queue; finally the class `SimpleMessageBus` is a simple implementation of `MessageBus`.
+`ShouldBePushed` should be implemented by messages that should be pushed in a queue rather than handled by the application; finally the class `SimpleMessageBus` is a simple implementation of `MessageBus`.

-The following example demonstrates how to instantiate a message bus and dispatch messages:
+The following example demonstrates how to instantiate a message bus and dispatch a message:

 ```php
 <?php